 1. Green Beans

-Green beans are a classic side dish, and they’re equally at home with a sweet and savory dish like coconut rice.
+Canned green beans are a classic side dish, and they’re equally at home with a sweet and savory dish like coconut rice.

 With their crisp texture and earthy flavor, green beans bring a freshness to your meal that will really make it sing.